Start Investing With Mutual Funds

 There are many different types of mutual funds, but all you need to know to begin is the three basic types: stock funds, bond funds, and money market funds.
 There are also hybrids, usually called balanced funds, which invest in some combination of the three basic types.

-Generally, stock mutual funds are appropriate for long-term periods (more than ten years); bond funds are appropriate for intermediate-term periods (5 to 10 years), and money market funds are appropriate for short-term periods (less than three years).
+Generally, stock mutual funds are appropriate for long-term periods (more than 10 years); bond funds are appropriate for intermediate-term periods (five to 10 years), and money market funds are appropriate for short-term periods (less than three years).
 Other than time horizon, you will want to know and understand your risk tolerance.

 The taxation of mutual funds depends upon which type of investment account you use:

 - Tax-Advantaged Accounts: These include the Individual Retirement Account (IRA, Roth IRA) and 401(k).
 You will not pay any taxes on earnings or dividends until you make a withdrawal.
 In some cases, withdrawals are tax free, if certain requirements are met.

 - Taxable Brokerage Accounts: These are also called regular brokerage accounts or individual brokerage accounts.
 You will pay capital gains tax on the gains and ordinary income tax on dividends, if applicable.

 Now you are ready to buy shares of a mutual fund with an initial investment at a mutual fund company or discount brokerage firm.
 Mutual funds require a minimum initial investment amount, which is often $3,000 or more.
 There are, however, a few good mutual fund companies, such as T. Rowe Price, TIAA, and Vanguard that have funds with low minimums of $100, $500, and $1,000, respectively.
 You may also consider Fidelity Investments and Charles Schwab.